re-framejs/re-framejs/docs/Talking-To-Servers.md

 We want this handler to:
   1. Initiate the HTTP GET
-  2. Update a flag in `app-db` which will trigger a modal "Loading ..." message for the user to see
+  2. Update a flag in `appDb` which will trigger a modal "Loading ..." message for the user to see

 We're going to create two versions of this event handler.
 First, we'll create a problematic version of the event handler and then, realising our sins, we'll write